 There is a need for a more sensitive and affordable device to measure the force applied from a finger pinch of patients that suffer stroke repercussions.
 Our client requests a device that will provide small-increment measurements of force applications that will further improve the stroke rehabilitation process.
-The team has created a prototype that can accurately and reliably measure the pinch force of a stroke patient.
+A prototype will be fabricated for the client and tested in clinical trials with the stroke patients.